c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_chipseq.rst

             The ChIP-Seq pipeline can also be used for assay for transposase-accessible chromatin using sequencing `ATAC-Seq`_ samples.
 Use 'ATAC' protocol option to run the pipeline using ATAC-Seq.

             See :ref:`chipschema` tab for the pipeline workflow.
 Check the `README.md <https://bitbucket.org/mugqic/genpipes/src/master/pipelines/chipseq/README.md>`_ file for implementation details.

-            .. note:: **Input requirements**

-                  The Chip Sequencing protocol expects an input for the **Differential Binding** step.
-If pipeline users want to run this protocol without an input, they should skip the differential binding step and run it themselves locally.

             .. figure:: /img/pipelines/ChIP-Seq-hl-diag.png
                :align: center